-With airlines increasingly looking to wet leasing as a revenue source, Leasing Manager, Andy Peirce, from ACC’s market-leading wet leasing division, ACMI 24, reveals what his role and that of his team entails and identifies the reasons for the growth of wet leasing and, looking ahead, the opportunities and obstacles for the industry.
+With airlines increasingly looking to wet leasing as a revenue source, Director of Leasing, Dave Williams, from ACC’s market-leading wet leasing division, reveals what his role and that of his team entails and identifies the reasons for the growth of wet leasing and, looking ahead, the opportunities and obstacles for the industry.

 What are the key responsibilities for you and your team?

 “The essence of what we do is to have an accurate overview of which airlines and markets will be looking for aircraft availability at any given time and also knowledge of those which have the availability to offer, globally.